 Identifying those at risk

-The perinatal period, including pregnancy and the following year, is a time of great change in a woman’s life and it is common for women to experience a wide range of emotions.
+The perinatal period, including pregnancy and the following year, is a time of great change in a woman’s life.
+It is a time when it is common for women to experience a wide range of emotions.
 For many women, feelings of worry and stress resolve by themselves.
 But, with some women, pregnancy and early parenthood can trigger symptoms of more serious mental health problems.
-Health professionals play a key role in identifying those at risk.
+Health professionals play a key role in perinatal mental health risk assessment.

-Some people may be more vulnerable to mental health disorders in the perinatal period due to a combination of biological, genetic, physiological or social factors.
+Some people may be more vulnerable to mental health disorders in the perinatal period.
+This can be due to a combination of biological, genetic, physiological or social factors.

 The risk is greater for those who have had mental health problems before, do not have enough emotional or practical support or have been through difficult times (e.g. family problems, abuse or loss).
 Drug and alcohol use can also contribute to the development of mental health disorders.